Mjz86/c_colon/README.md

 6. easy to use package management with abi stability: users don't need to worry about using old or vulnerable code , or complex building process.

+7. safe with rare  borrowing errors: theres no traditional borrowing in express colon , because refrences aren't allowed,  only value oriented reference-like alternatives are, this is because most simple objectives can be achieved soly via containers, dynamic refrencing containers and value types, while the underlying c colon has borrowing rules,  express colon programs still dont need lifetime anotations ( the c colon libraries however probably do)

 ---